Space Syntax-guided Post-training for Residential Floor Plan Generation: Methodology

 \paragraph{Overview of the Iterative Loop} SSPT-Iter is conceived as a knowledge-guided, self-improvement loop.
-It operates by repeatedly: (i) sampling a large cohort of candidate floorplans from the current state of the generator, (ii) rigorously evaluating these candidates via the space-syntax oracle, (iii) selecting a high-quality subset that strictly adheres to the desired configurational hierarchy, and (iv) fine-tuning the diffusion model on this filtered set using the standard diffusion training objective.
-Because it leverages data-level curation, this strategy requires no policy gradients, making it highly robust to non-differentiable and computationally expensive architectural evaluations.
+It operates by repeatedly: (i) sampling a large cohort of candidate floorplans from the current state of the generator, (ii) evaluating these candidates via SSIO, (iii) ranking them with a living-room dominance score $s(\mathbf{x}_0)$ derived from SSIO integration measurements and selecting the top-$K$ subset that better matches the desired configurational tendency, and (iv) fine-tuning the diffusion model on this filtered set using the standard diffusion training objective.
+Because it leverages data-level curation, this strategy requires no policy gradients, making it robust to non-differentiable and computationally expensive architectural evaluations.